Minerva Teichert: Style and works

 Women and western themes feature prominently in Teichert's works, such as The Madonna of 1847, which depicts a mother and child in a covered wagon, crossing the plains to settle in Utah.
-While Teichert painted over 400 murals, she is known for a set of 42 murals from the Book of Mormon, as well as her murals inside the Manti Utah Temple.
-She also painted murals for the LDS Church's tabernacle in Montpelier, Idaho.
-They were temporarily removed to make space for a heating system.
-The murals were returned during the tabernacle's renovation.
+Teichert painted over 400 murals, and is known for those inside the Manti Utah Temple, as well as a set of 42 murals depicting events in the Book of Mormon.
+In the mid-1950s, she put the Book of Mormon murals on slides for presentations.
+Despite wanting to make them available in book form, this would not happen in her lifetime.
+Though among her most noted works, Teichert did not paint the Book of Mormon murals under specific commission, but intended them for display at a "temple of art."
+She corresponded with high LDS Church officials such as J. Reuben Clark regarding her hopes dreamed this museum and school of art would someday be built in Salt Lake City.
+Teichert also painted murals for the LDS Church's tabernacle in Montpelier, Idaho.
+They were temporarily removed to make space for a heating system, and returned during the tabernacle's renovation.

 Teichert's distinctive style can be seen in the painting Christ in the Red Robe, in which women can be seen reaching out to Christ.
 He is depicted in a red robe at his second coming, referencing Isaiah.
 The colors are mostly subdued, except for the central figure who is brightly illustrated.

 Teichert painted much of the clothing with patterns, a detail unique to her paintings.
 She would also include the color red to add contrast.
 She often left the edges unfinished or just sketched.
 Many of her paintings are filled with the colors from the desert and feature distant mountains.

 Teichert submitted many pieces of artwork to the LDS Church; however, during her lifetime, many of them were rejected.
-She gave several paintings to BYU to pay tuition for members of her family.
+She gave several paintings to BYU and also painted a mural for the university in exchange for tuition for 19 family members and friends.
+These beneficiaries included Barbara Dayton Perry.
 Her works are prolifically displayed around the BYU campus.
 Several of her paintings can be seen in the Joseph Smith Building, the Wilkinson Student Center, and the Museum of Art.
 One of Teichert's most famous exhibits, "Pageants in Paint", has been on display in the Museum of Art.
 Several of Teichert's works are also on display on the campus of Brigham Young University–Idaho.
 Teichert's Book of Mormon murals are part of the collection at the BYU Museum of Art.